-The Ghost pepper emerged as a record setting pepper when it burst onto the scene in 2007, rating at just over 1,000,000 Scoville Heat Units.
+The White Ghost pepper is the white version of the world famous Red Ghost pepper, which emerged as a record setting pepper when it burst onto the scene in 2007, rating at just over 1,000,000 Scoville Heat Units.
 Although the Ghost pepper is no longer the hottest pepper in the world, it’s still as popular as ever.
 The name Ghost pepper simply comes from the pepper’s official Indian name, the Bhut Jolokia.
 Bhut in Indian means “ghost.”
 This is the white variety.

 Some of the most popular hot sauces in the world feature the Ghost pepper as the main hot pepper ingredient.
 The recent surge in spicy food and beverage items often cite Ghost pepper as a main ingredient, such as Ghost pepper burgers, Ghost pepper chips, and craft beers that are brewed with Ghost peppers.